If I told you that I own a chicken that closely resembles a dalmatian or the petals of a flower, would you believe me?

 Swedish flower hens are also not easily affected by noise disturbances.

-If you live in an urban environment and not a quiet farm, then a Swedish hen may be a better choice than a leghorn or more sensitive breeds.
+If you live in an urban environment and not a quiet farm, then a Swedish hen may be a better choice than a leghorn chicken or more sensitive breeds.

 If you are looking for a friendly, independent, and smart chicken, then the flower hen is a good choice of chicken breed.